SaifAqqad/AHK_MicMute/README.md

    * Set up multiple profiles and link them to apps/games
    * Control multiple microphones simultaneously
    * Use separate hotkeys for Mute/Unmute or a single toggle/push-to-talk hotkey
+   * AFK timeout (auto mute when idling for longer than a specific time interval)
    * Optional sound and on-screen feedback with ability to use custom sounds
-   * AFK timeout (auto mute when idling for longer than a specific time interval)
+   * Always-on-top overlay to show the microphone's state

 ## Installation
+<sub>Note: Starting with [version 1.1.1](https://github.com/SaifAqqad/AHK_MicMute/releases/tag/1.1.1), `MicMute.exe` is 64-bit only.</sub>

 ### A. Install using [Scoop](https://scoop.sh)

 ```powershell